nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Saturday 28-Oct-2023

+Working through the MAUI Weather App again.
+There was a bug that kept crashing the app, and it was inconsistent.
+Here are my key takeaways:

+- I should have started a unit test project sooner.
+It would allow me to test theories and learn how to use some of the framework components more rapidly.
+- I should have implemented Try-Catch blocks on areas of code that were failing, must sooner.
+Once I finally added them, I was able to gain more insight into the issues I was seeing.
+- MAUI appears to be targeting .NET 8 (due out in November 2023), and I was using .NET 6 (LTS).
+However, .NET 7 is closer to where MAUI development is happening, and there were a few bugs in the MAUI project site that indicated .NET 7 was the way to go.
+- Upgrading from .NET 6 to .NET 7 was not an issue _except_ MAUI project files use a slightly different set of SDK definitions and build type setup elements (because it supports Android, iOS/Mac, and Linux).
+Good thing I checked a MAUI .NET 7 project template to simplify the process by diff'ing them.
+- When figuring out how to model data, be sure to pay attention to all _types_, whether intrinsic (like `int` or `string`), collections `[ ]` of things, or other specific objects that contain other properties.
+An example JSON file where _not everything is a string_: `{ "@context": [ {...}, {...} ], "gridId": "SEW", "gridX": 128, ... }`.
+128 is a Number type, not a String type.
+- `System.Text.Json` makes Serializing and Deserializing JSON and Objects fairly straightforward.
+Just watch out for camelCase vs PascalCase, and for the Type of each entry: String, Collection, or Number (see above).

+As it stands right now, the MAUI Wx App is moving forward, albeit a little slower than I had hoped.

+I received email back from key (to bo) stakeholders of another project I'm working on.
+At least 1 is interested in a demo.
+In the next few days I will walk through my demonstration using actual PCs to verify the demo script is good, and then try to record it for posterity.
+Perhaps next week a live demo will be done with some of the to be stakeholders.

 ## Friday 27-Oct-2023

 Working with MAUI the last few days I have learned a bunch, after riding a roller-coaster of "this is easy and cool" to "does this really work?" to "what was I thinking?!?".